 Veneers are very thin, tooth-colored shells that are custom-fit and bonded to the front of the teeth to give you a bright, white, even and attractive smile.
 Commonly made of composite (plastic) or porcelain, veneers make it possible to correct a variety of color and shape problems.
-Veneers can:

 - Reduce or eliminate spaces between the teeth (diastemas)

 - Whiten dark teeth, yellow teeth, permanently stained teeth or otherwise discolored teeth

 - Close small holes or pits in teeth

 - Improve the appearance of teeth that are too small, too big, or uneven

 There are two kinds of veneers:

 - Composite or direct veneers, where a special plastic is molded and bonded directly to the tooth in one appointment.

 - Porcelain or indirect veneers, where thin shells are custom-made in a lab and applied to the teeth.
 These require two appointments: one for taking an impression, and a second for preparing the natural teeth and placing the veneers once they have been created.
 Lumineers are a new kind of porcelain veneers that are so thin they don’t require any tooth-buffing before placement.

 Because porcelain veneers can cosmetically correct so many issues — things like chips, alignment problems, misshapen teeth, and more — they play a large role in most cosmetic dentistry plans.
 Porcelain veneers are very durable and highly resistant to staining.
 There is some variation on how long they will last because this can be dependent upon the health of the teeth holding the veneers.
 Porcelain veneers last anywhere from 7-20 years.
 If you practice good home hygiene, you should have good durability.